 Underwater photos: By John Nicolson and Brian Mckenna

 Site Hazards: Occasional down currents, Difficult entry/exit with waves.
-The Kintyre is 310m from the shore so if you have to ascend from the wreck and surface swim back its a long swim and you can drift well away from your entry point so good surface cover is essential.
+The SS Kintyre is 310m from the shore so if you have to ascend from the wreck and surface swim back it's a long swim and you can drift well away from your entry point so good surface cover is essential.

 Suggested experience: Experienced Master diver

 Other comments: If when you enter the water and the current is going down abort the dive.
 I have personally experienced very strong down currents here.
 Some divers just dive the pipe because of the life growing on and around it.